Esri/jsapi-resources/TROUBLESHOOTING.md

 **Errors in production builds.** While very rare, sometimes the production build process of a framework creates errors that don’t show up in developer builds.
 These are often related to bundling, minification or transpiling.
 Look for hints in the error message that might point to functionality inside an Maps SDK module.

-Example: https://github.com/Esri/jsapi-resources/issues/309 - ReferenceError: Cannot access “e” before initialization.
+[Example - ReferenceError: Cannot access “e” before initialization](https://github.com/Esri/jsapi-resources/issues/309).
 In this case, when the error stack dump was expanded in the browser console, you could see file names that appear to be from the ArcGIS JS API such as _renderLegendForLayer_ and _renderLegendForElement_, these are excellent hints.

 Verified errors in production builds can be reported on the [Maps SDK Community site](https://community.esri.com/t5/arcgis-javascript-maps-sdk-questions/bd-p/arcgis-api-for-javascript-questions), or if it’s specifically related to an ES modules sample on this repo, then you can open a github issue [here](https://github.com/Esri/jsapi-resources/issues).

-**Regressions.** This is when Maps SDK functionality works in one release, and then broken in the next one.
+**Regressions.** This is when Maps SDK functionality works in one release, and then the same functionality is broken in the next one.
 It’s important to insure the bugs are related to some other dependency in package.json.
 When testing for regressions, you will change only the version of @arcgis/core and keep all other dependencies constant.

 Most Maps SDK regressions can be re-created in a plain JavaScript application, without the framework or bundler.
 The ESM CDN is an easy way to test and prototype these types of issues: https://github.com/Esri/jsapi-resources/tree/master/esm-samples/jsapi-esm-cdn.